Wake up world. Read this book.Justice Magazine, 2020

 Our book is for general readers over 16.
-To read a definition of ‘memoir’ click here.
+To read a definition of ‘memoir’, tap or click here.

 Who Was Lucy?

 In May 1991, the communist party governs Ethiopia.
-It orders Mesfin to stop work at a nuclear-missile factory.
+It orders young engineer Mesfin to stop work at a nuclear-missile factory.
 Foreign-backed rebels rampage towards Addis Ababa.
-Does the young engineer stay or leave?
 Born during the reign of Emperor Haile Selassie I, Mesfin’s early education & home life are inspiring.
 1974 brings revolution and terror to Ethiopians.
 Conscripted in his teens, he trains for the Airborne special force.
 Earning 2 engineering degrees, he then serves his family and country.
 From a family of decorated war veterans and patriots, Mesfin strives to be his best.
 His people are survivors like Lucy, the hominid fossil from Ethiopia’s Rift Valley.
 After 3.2-million-years, her skeleton is intact.
 What will the new rulers do to this heritage and Ethiopian workers?
+Does youth stay or leave?

 Here is a spoiler synopsis.
 It tells what happens.